Friday Digital Roundup

 So, these tips are designed to help you to create that buzz, that energy, and that busy room.
 I know there are some meetings with eight people in that are great, I’ve been to them.
 But that’s not what I wanted to do at Leamington ‘Bloody’ Spa and ultimately that won’t help the network longer term.

-Firstly though… why is it called Leamington ‘Bloody’ Spa?
+Firstly though… why was it called Leamington ‘Bloody’ Spa?

 Each year there are two area leaders’ conferences.
 Area and Regional Leaders meet up for a full on day of training and learning.
 Earlier this year myself, Claire McTernan (RL) and Samantha Rollins (AL) were invited to share the journey of Leamington Evening.